syafiqhamidun/weather-web-react/README.md

 ## Available Scripts

+The main file for this project is App.js

-In the project directory, you can run:
+In this file, you can run:

 ### `npm start`